Want more traffic, users and sales in 2022?

 To turn your content into actual business results, you need one thing: a content marketing funnel.

-In other words, you need to create several pieces of content that all work together to:
+In other words, several pieces of content that work together to:

 - Attract visitors,